csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **Figure 6.21** Names of all instructors whose department is in the Watson building.

-Tuple variable _u_ is restricted to departments that are located in the Watson build- ing, while tuple variable _s_ is restricted to instructors whose _dept name_ matches that of tuple variable _u_.
+Tuple variable _u_ is restricted to departments that are located in the Watson building, while tuple variable _s_ is restricted to instructors whose _dept name_ matches that of tuple variable _u_.
 Figure 6.21 shows the result of this query.

 To find the set of all courses taught in the Fall 2009 semester, the Spring 2010 semester, or both, we used the union operation in the relational algebra.
 In the tuple relational calculus, we shall need two “there exists” clauses, connected by _or_ (∨):